Blog

 Separation Anxiety FAQs

-Q: Will crating help my dog with separation anxiety?
+Q: Will crating help my dog with separation-related behaviours?

 A: In some cases, if introduced slowly and the crate is seen as a safe, positive place for them.
 In others, crating can exacerbate the issue, causing panic related to confinement.

-Q: Will getting another dog help our dog with separation anxiety?
+Q: Will getting another dog help our dog with separation related behaviours?

-Q: Will giving my dogs food toys help with separation anxiety?
+Q: Will giving my dogs food toys help with separation related behaviours?

-A: Not if they are experiencing true anxiety.
+A: Not if they are experiencing distress.
 If they are experiencing boredom, increasing exercise and giving them enrichment toys can help keep their minds busy during the time you are gone and direct their energy towards preferred activities!

 Q: Can medication help my dog?

-A: Medication can be beneficial, however is unlikely to resolve the issues without a behaviour modification program.
+A: Medication can be beneficial in distress-related cases, however is unlikely to resolve the issues without a behaviour modification program.
 As a Veterinary Behaviourist, we can discuss this as an option.

 Q: What other things might help my dog then?